The Next Breast Thing

 Susan K. Boolbol, MD, FACS is the system chief of breast surgical oncology and breast program at Nuvance Health.
 She is a board-certified, fellowship-trained breast surgeon and performs a variety of breast cancer surgeries including lumpectomies and mastectomies.
 She has a special interest in oncoplastic surgery and nipple-sparing mastectomy; she is also a Hidden Scar certified surgeon.
 Dr. Boolbol’s personal mission is to diagnose and successfully treat breast cancer and breast conditions while caring for the whole patient – emotionally and physically – every step of the way.
 Dr. Boolbol is the immediate Past President of the American Society of Breast Surgeons.
 She joined Nuvance Health after serving as chief of breast surgery at Mount Sinai Beth Israel Medical Center.
 She completed her breast surgery fellowship at Memorial Sloan Kettering Cancer Center after her residency in general surgery at New York Hospital-Cornell University Medical Center.
 Dr. Boolbol earned her medical degree from George Washington University School of Medicine.

 Susie Hagen, MD, FACS received her medical degree from the University of South Carolina.
 She completed her residency in General Surgery at the University of Iowa.
 In addition, Dr. Hagen earned her Master of Science in Public Health from the University of South Carolina and a Master in Medical Education from the University of Iowa.
 Her special interests are benign and malignant breast disease, complex wound, and robotic surgeries.
+She still takes call at a level II trauma center.
 Dr. Hagen obtained a certification in the Advanced Trauma Operative Management Course and she is an Advanced Trauma Life Support Instructor.
 She is a member of the American College of Surgeons, Colorado Medical Society and the Boulder County Medical Society.
 She has received the following national awards; the American Medical Association Leadership Award, Gold Foundation Humanism and Excellence in Teaching Award, and the American College of Surgeons Excellence in Teaching Award.
-Dr. Hagen is the medical director of surgical services at Boulder Community Health, a level 2 trauma center.
-While she does not claim to be a runner, she has almost completed 1000 days of running consecutively.
+Dr. Hagen is the director of surgical services at Boulder Community Health.
+While she does not claim to be a runner, she has run every day consecutively for nearly 4 years!
+In her free time, you can find her playing Mah Jong with her neighbors or finding an adventure.

 CONTENT DISCLAIMER: The content within The Next Breast Thing Podcast represents the views, thoughts, and opinions of the co-hosts and may not reflect the views, thoughts, and opinions of the American Society of Breast Surgeons.